tud-amr/guidance_planner/README.md

 - Smoothed output trajectories (colored 3D lines).

 More visuals are available by setting `debug/visuals: true` in `config/params.yaml`.

+## Usage
+To use this planner in C++, use `#include <guidance_planner/global_guidance.h>` and follow the example in `src/ros1_example.cpp`.

+A ros server is also provided (see src/learning/guidance_server.cpp) for usage with Python but is not part of the main code and has not been tested extensively.

 ## Configuration
 To change planner settings, see `config/params.yaml`.
 Important settings are: